-It is said that the origins of Edo Kiriko date back to 1834 when a Kagaya Kyubei, who was working in a small glass works in Edo (Tokyo), copied a piece of English cut glass.
-It also seems that Commodore Matthew Perry, who arrived in Japan toward the end of the Edo Period (1600-1868), was very surprised when he was presented with a splendid piece of Kagaya's cut glass.
+The origins of Edo cut glass date back to 1834 when Kagaya Kyubei, who operated a small glass shop in Edo (Tokyo), copied a piece of English cut glass.
+It is said that Commodore Matthew Perry, who arrived in Japan toward the end of the Edo era (1600-1868), was amazed when presented with a splendid piece of Kagaya's cut glass.

-Subsequently various Western methods of cutting and sculpting glass were introduced during the late 19th and early 20th centuries under instruction from experts from England.
-In fact, many of the fine glass cutting techniques introduced at that time are still in use to this day.
+Subsequently, various Western methods of cutting and sculpting glass were introduced during the late 19th and early 20th centuries under the guidance of experts from England.
+In fact, many of the glass-cutting techniques introduced at that time are still used today.

 How to make

 The process of making Edo Kiriko is divided into four steps.
 In the waridashi/sumitsuke step, the surface of the glass is marked with lines and dots so the artisan can see where to carve.
 In the arazuri step, a metal disk is used to make the initial cuts of the design.
 Depending on the design, sometimes this step may be divided into two or three stages.
 In the ishikake step, a whetstone is used to complete the design as well as to etch more delicate patterns without any initial cuts.
 Finally, in the migaki step, the glass is polished to a brilliant finish.
 The glass must be ground without the aid of a rough sketch on the surface.
 Only the well-trained eye and the experienced hand of a master artisan with many years of experience can bring these traditional and beautiful patterns to fruition.